quicwg/multipath/draft-ietf-quic-multipath.md

 multipath extension is negotiated, endpoints MUST abort the handshake with a TRANSPORT_PARAMETER error.

+The ACK_MP frame, as specified in {{ack-mp-frame}}, is used to acknowledge 1-RTT packets.
+Compared to the ACK frame as specified in {{Section 19.3 of QUIC-TRANSPORT}}, the ACK_MP frame additionally contains the receiver's Path ID to identify the path-specific packet number space.

+As multipath support is unknown during the handshake, acknowledgements of Initial and Handshake packets are sent using ACK frames.
+If the multipath extension has been successfully negotiated, ACK frames in 1-RTT packets acknowledge packets for the path with Path ID 0.

+After the handshake concluded if negotiation of multipath support succeeded, endpoints SHOULD use ACK_MP frames instead of ACK frames, also for acknowledging so far unacknowledged 0-RTT packets, using Path ID 0.

 # Path Management {#path-management}

 After completing the handshake, endpoints have agreed to enable